SalomePlatform/salome-joss/salome/paper.md

 ## Uncertainty Quantification

 **PERSELYS** is a native SALOME module developed by EDF for Uncertainty Quantification (UQ)**, **sensitivity analysis**, **surrogate modeling, and optimization.
 It provides an intuitive graphical interface for defining input uncertainties, building surrogate models, conducting global sensitivity analyses, and managing optimization workflows.
 Fully integrated with the SALOME environment and the MED file format, PERSELYS allows users to perform robust parametric studies and propagate uncertainties through simulation chains with minimal setup effort.

-Comprehensive tutorials and detailed user and developer documentation are available for each of the SALOME modules presented above (see [@salomedoc]).
-For reasons of conciseness, certain additional modules—such as ADAO, JobManager, and Eficas—have not been described herein.
-The reader is referred to [@salomedoc] for a complete overview of these and other components of the SALOME platform.

 # Impact and Reuse Potential